thoun/bga-animations/README.md

 The AnimationManager will store the global settings and offer various types of animations.
 The BaseAnimationManager (animationManager.base) has smaller functions, allowing to build custom animations.

-# Integration
-## On standard BGA project
+# Integration on a BGA project
-Copy bga-animations.js file to the `modules` directory.
-Then you can include the module on your game :

 JS file:
 ```js